1648 Last modified December 13, 2013

 Case Nine: Particles are created out of changing EM fields.
 Downstream of electron-positron collisions in particle accelerators we find that all basic nuclear particles come out of the collision.
 Nothing but electrons and positrons went in; all nuclear particles may come out.

 Case Ten: Diverse short-lived particles.
 Massive short-lived particles show up downstream of collisions in particle accelerators.
-Any manor of loops may occur; only the stable ones survive; the remaining ones have nothing to do with the make-up of matter except to show that they can actually exist for a short period of time.
-This is naturally and necessarily what must happen in a photon only universe.
+Any manor of patterns may occur; only the stable ones survive.
+Unstable patterns may have nothing to do with the makeup of matter.

 Case Eleven: The Uncertainty Phenomena is a natural consequence of the photon construct of matter as explained by the target of the gold bar link.
 Resonance depends upon the phase relationship between an absorbing target and approaching photon.
 The approaching photon will bypass an out-of-phase target for an in-phase target even when the in-phase target is more distant.